 You can create as many Teams of users as make sense for your Organization.
 Each Team can be assigned permissions, just as with Users.
-Teams can also scalably assign ownership for Credentials, preventing multiple Tower interface click-throughs to assign the same Credentials to the same user.
+Teams can also scalably assign ownership for Credentials, preventing multiple interface click-throughs to assign the same Credentials to the same user.

-Access the Teams page by clicking the Teams () icon from the left navigation bar.
-The Teams page allows you to manage the teams for Tower.
+Access the Teams page by clicking Teams from the left navigation bar.
 The team list may be sorted and searched by Name or Organization.